Run Docker commands in Bitbucket Pipelines

 Enable access to Docker

-To enable access to Docker daemon, add the following option to your bitbucket-pipelines.yml
+To enable access to Docker daemon, you can either add

 options: docker: true

-- mount the Docker CLI in your build container
+- mount the Docker CLI executable in your build container

 - run and provide your build access to a Docker daemon